GULibrarySandbox/intro-text-mining-analysis-old/content/3-rights.md

 title: Rights
 nav: true
 ---
-# The Layout of OpenRefine
+# Rights, permissions, licences, what do you need?

 -----